digicraftstrategy/wabag-dda/README.md

 The Wabag District Development Authority (WDDA) website is an official digital platform designed to provide information, services, and updates about development initiatives in the Wabag District.
 This web application serves as a central hub for citizens, stakeholders, and government officials to access development plans, project updates, news, and important announcements.

 **Key features of the website include:**
-- News and announcements section
+- News and updates section
 - Project information and updates
-- Contact and feedback mechanisms
 - Resource downloads
 - Administrative dashboard for content management